t37qfr/mnb-exhange-rate-soap-service/README.md

 It is not a full solution, the file doesn't contain every available service (like get the exchange rate for a given day, you can only get the latest)

-The official documentation in Hungarian language is: https://www.mnb.hu/letoltes/aktualis-es-a-regebbi-arfolyamok-webszolgaltatasanak-dokumentacioja-1.pdf
+The official documentation of the service (in Hungarian language): https://www.mnb.hu/letoltes/aktualis-es-a-regebbi-arfolyamok-webszolgaltatasanak-dokumentacioja-1.pdf